EvanGamer2020/The-Evan-Mod/README.md

-#The Evan Mod Ver 1.1
+# The Evan Mod Ver 1.1

 Minecraft Forge: 1.15.2

-#New Stuff
+# New Stuff

-Added Infinity Ingot and Infinity Block

-#Crafting
+-Infinity Ingot
+-Infinity Block

+# Crafting

 Pancake Batter: Milk, Water Bucket, Wheat, Egg.
 It can be anywhere on the grid.